kanaria69/Mainecoco/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## I've just written a song about a tortilla.
+Well, it is more of a rap really.